lesleycw/f5-xc-waap/docs/lab3/index.rst

 Lab 3: Deploying an AWS VPC Site
 ================================

+.. note:: Given different tenant environments, you will just be reviewing this lab - NO ACTION need be taken

 In the previous lab you learned how to protect a resource that is already on the Public Internet.

 In this next lab we will look at two additional topologies of how you can use a "VoltMesh" node